burslf/ng-blueshop-frontend/README.md

 # Blueshop
+(The project is just not completed at all)

 View deployed app : https://yoyo-shop.netlify.app

 An e-commerce CMS solution made with Angular for a fast, simple and powerful shop.